proteo5/sld/SPECIFICATION_SLD.md

 ## Abstract

 SLD (Single Line Data) is a text-based data serialization format optimized for token efficiency in Large Language Model (LLM) contexts.
-By eliminating ALL line breaks and using statistically rare separator characters, SLD achieves the highest token reduction compared to JSON, TOON, VSC, GOON, and BONER formats.
+By eliminating ALL line breaks and using statistically rare separator characters, SLD achieves significant token reduction compared to JSON and CSV.

 ## Motivation